Nehru's Third Blunder: Creation of Linguist States and Socialist Economy

 Thus the States Reorganization Commission went to work and the centuries old Indian administrative regions were broken up into linguistic states with language as the basis of the state.

 Nehru died in 1964, but the linguistic states he created led to the unity and integrity of India being questioned.
-People of one language joined hands and fissiparous tendencies developed with regional outfits like the Shiv Sena coming up, who demanded that people speaking another language be ousted from the state.
+People of one language joined hands and fissiparous tendencies developed with regional outfits like the Shiv Sena coming up.
+Such organizations demanded that people speaking another language be ousted from the state.
 The linguistic states hit at the very roots of India as a unitary country.
 The situation is now bad and many states have debarred people from other states from voting and owning property.
 This is a dangerous game and as brought out by the Chinese institute of Strategic Studies, India may well pay a dear price for the folly of Nehru.

 b) Socialist Rhetoric.
 This was another pet idea of Nehru.
 He got a constitution framed that laid down that private enterprise would always be second to Public enterprise.
 In addition he formulated a policy that core industries like Coal, Steel .Aircraft etc would not be handed to private enterprise and would always be state owned.
 He thought to apply Marxist dogma to India without understanding what Marxism really was.
 Marx never talked of state ownership, which Nehru implemented.